cajuncoding/ApacheFOP.Serverless/README.md

 <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174">
 </a>

-## Updates
+## Updates / Change Log
+##### Updated the project to v1.3 with the following:
+ - Added support for Azure Function configuration capability to enable Accessibility since Apache FOP `<accessibility>` xml config element is not working as of v2.6.
+   - Added an XslFO markup sample to test/demonstrate Accessibility in `resources/samples/WorkinWithAccessibilitySample.fo`.
+   - Updated KeepinItWarm.fo to run correctly when Accessibility is enabled.
+ - Added in-memory caching of Java embedded resources that are resolved (e.g. Fonts) for performance.
+ - Code cleanup.

-**Updated the project to v1.2 with the following:**
+##### Updated the project to v1.2 with the following:
  - Added support for Custom Font integration as Resource Files in the project and deployed with the JAR!
    - This enables adding fonts easily by simply dropping them in the `resources/fonts` folder, and then registering them via configuration in the `apache-fop-config.xml` according to [Apache FOP Font Documentation](https://xmlgraphics.apache.org/fop/2.6/fonts.html#register).
-   - Added a a couple sample (free) custom fonts and sample markup `resources/samples/WorkinWithFontsSampe.fo` in the project.
+   - Added a a couple sample (free) custom fonts and sample markup `resources/samples/WorkinWithFontsSample.fo` in the project.
  - Fixed bug in the render Event Log debug details returned in the Http Header whereby Apache FOP may send Unicode Characters but only ASCII are allowed; Unicode are now safely escaped into their respective Hex Codes so that the message is readable.
  - Fixed issue in Maven build to enforce the clean stage so the artifact always contains the latest changes (e.g. especially physical resource file changes) when debugging.
  - Some miscellaneous code cleanup.

-Updated the project to v1.1 as it now incorporates:
+##### Updated the project to v1.1 as it now incorporates:
  - Upgraded the project to use Java v11 now as the latest long term supported (LTS) version for Azure Functions (aka Zulu Java v11)
    - _Previously was Java 8 (v1.8) (aka Zulu Java v8)._
  - Bumping the versions of all dependencies to the latest stable versions